ISL 2019-20: Injuries dull the start of the season | Goal.com

 Defending champions Bengaluru FC's start has been the most surprising, with Cares Cuadrat's boys picking up three draws in a row before finally managing their first win against Chennaiyin in their fourth match.
 Albert Serran seemed to have recovered from an injury and started a game but then had to leave the field on a stretcher.

-It must not be a coincidence that the win also marked a goalscoring return of Erik Paartalu who took the field after an eight-month lay-off.
+It shouldn't be a coincidence that the win also marked a goalscoring return of Erik Paartalu who took the field after an eight-month lay-off.
 His return adds a much-needed balance in midfield and could see Bengaluru take off after the international break.